Jedpoet/LaEngine/README.md

 - [ ] Support exporting game settings to TOML files.
 - [ ] Create a platform for sharing and downloading TOML scripts.
 - [ ] Provide functionality to package the game into a standalone executable.

+## Step 1 Breakdown: Parsing the TOML Script

+The goal of this step is to transform the `.toml` script file into data structures that the program can easily access and manipulate.

+1.  **Install a TOML library:** For Python 3.11+, the built-in `tomllib` can be used.
+For older versions, a third-party library like `tomli` is needed.
+This dependency should be added to `pyproject.toml`.

+2.  **Define Data Structures:** Use Python's `dataclasses` or regular classes to define the core game objects.
+This makes the code cleaner and less error-prone.
+Based on the TOML format, we'll need:
+    *   `WorldSetting`: To store the world description, nouns, etc.
+    *   `UserSetting`: To store the player's name, description, and initial status.
+    *   `StoryNode`: To store node descriptions, next nodes, conditions, etc.
+    *   `Character`: To store NPC names, descriptions, and statuses.
+    *   `GameData`: A top-level container to hold all the above objects.

+3.  **Implement Loading and Parsing:** Create a function like `load_game_from_toml(file_path)` that reads the TOML file and uses the chosen library to parse it into a Python dictionary.

+4.  **Map Dictionary to Data Structures:** Create a converter function that takes the dictionary from the previous step and populates the data classes defined in step 2.
+This is also the stage to perform data validation to ensure all required fields are present and correctly formatted.

+5.  **Integrate and Test:** In `main.py`, call the `load_game_from_toml()` function with a sample TOML file.
+Print the contents of the resulting `GameData` object to verify that all data has been loaded correctly.